mui/material-ui/docs/src/pages/style/color.md

 #### Palette

 A palette is a collection of hues.
 By default, Material-UI ships with all palettes from the material design spec built in.
-Valid palettes include:

 ### Examples